sagemath/sage-archive-2023-02-01/src/doc/en/developer/walk_through.rst

     [...]
     Checking connectivity... done.

-This creates a directory named ``sage`` containing the Sage sources.
+This creates a directory named ``sage`` containing the sources for the current stable and development releases of Sage.
+(For the experts, note that we will use `git.sagemath.org <http://git.sagemath.org>`_ for actual development work.)

 .. _section-walkthrough-branch: